 STEM School Designation

 This designation seeks to recognize schools that provide rich STEM learning experiences for students, educators, and communities.
 It seeks to clearly define the best practices of STEM schools and provide consistent criteria by which schools can measure their progress toward designation.

 (Subject to change and dependent on annual appropriation.)

 Earning Cognia certification and Idaho STEM Designation = up to $10,000.00 annually for 6 years, and upon recertification, an additional $5,000 annually for another 6 years.

 Schools can apply to Cognia for certification anytime during the year.
-STEM designation occurs in December/January timeframe.
+STEM designation occurs in January/February timeframe.

-To learn more about STEM Indicators, click on the buttons below.
+To learn more about STEM Standards, click on the buttons below.